Azure/azure-openapi-validator/docs/rules.md

 Please refer to [lro-location-header.md](./lro-location-header.md) for details.

+### PostResponseCodes

+Synchronous POST must have 200 & 204 return codes and LRO POST must have 200 & 202 return codes.

+Please refer to [post-response-codes.md](./post-response-codes.md) for details.

 ### ProvisioningStateSpecifiedForLROPatch

 This is a rule introduced to validate if a LRO PATCH operations response schema has "ProvisioningState" property specified for the 200 status code.